 Lets have some fun!
-Night life in Paris!
+1 Night in Paris!

-This is so amazing how different Paris is over the day and over the night.
-Starting after sunset, or shortly before people are gathering in cafeterias, cultural places, galleries or other centers of attractions.
-Over summer you can meet lots of artists, and people in stunning clothes going to thematic clubs and bars of their choice.
-Weekend is the busiest, yes, but even during week you can meet a lot of people wondering around.
+Paris over day and over the night seems to be 2 different cities.
+Just after sunset people are gathering in cafeterias or cultural places, galleries or other centers of attractions.
+Weekend are the busiest, yes, but even during week you can meet a lot of people wondering around.
 Lovers not even trying to hide in some side streets but just sitting or standing in random places and kissing.
-No doubt Paris is sometimes called a city of love or lovers destination.
+No doubt Paris is called a city of love or lovers destination.

 But lets focus on the night life.
-There are lots of thematic clubs and areas of your choice.
-Let me mention a few of them.
+There are a lot of thematic clubs or even discricts where people with similar interests are gathering.
+Let me mention a few of very interesting points.

 Dans le Noir, restaurant, where you eat in darkness, god.. what was on my plate?

-La Bellevilloise, restaurant with club, ’80s nights, live jazz music on Sunday
+La Bellevilloise, restaurant with a club, ’80s nights, live jazz music on Sunday

 Le Zéro Zéro, Le Motel, Le Crazy Horse are clubs with modern music, very popular, great place to get a bit more crazy.